1001QAdotNET/AutoIP4GNS3/README.md

 BASELOOPIP="192.168.1.0/255.255.255.0"          the IP range used for loopbacks
 SUBNETMASKBITS=30**                             subnet mask used for submnetting the BASEIP range
 ```
+7. Save your configurations manualy or add a line to the script just before the lines that are closing the connction
 Report here any problems or suggestions.
 I will improve the code as the time becomes available.

 Have fun.